karlhorky/BlockCursorEverywhere/README.md

-# BlockCursorEverywhere #
+# BlockCursorEverywhere

+A block cursor for Sublime Text 2 and 3.

 ![Screenshot](http://f.cl.ly/items/42131K2X1h0j0P2m1O2B/Screen%20Shot%202011-12-02%20at%202.36.54%20AM.png)

-It can become very difficult to keep track of your cursor location, especially with the [Vintage](http://www.sublimetext.com/docs/3/vintage.html) or [Vintageous](https://github.com/guillermooo/Vintageous) plugins.
-This is solved by having a "block" cursor, which is very easy to spot no matter where it is on screen.
-Sublime Text 2 and 3 do not yet support this feature natively.
-This plugin achieves the effect by highlighting a colored region behind the cursor.
+The default cursor in Sublime Text is a thin line with low visibility.
+Command mode in the Vintage and Vintageous plugins decreases the visibility even further.
+This plugin displays the cursor as a rectangular block, increasing its prominence on the screen.

-## Installation ##
+## Installation

-### With Package Control ###
+### With Package Control

 The easiest way to install Block Cursor Everywhere is via [Package Control](http://wbond.net/sublime_packages/package_control) for Sublime Text.